 Day 4 – museum & culture day

-Top Seoul museums include:
+Seoul museums

-here you can learn about Korean life in the days gone by - Gyeongbokgung Palace – the oldest and most impressive palace in Seoul
+- National Folk Museum of Korea – here you can learn about Korean life in the days gone by

-- The National Museum of Modern and Contemporary Art – a vibrant contemporary art gallery
+- The National Museum of Modern and Contemporary Art– a vibrant contemporary art gallery

 - National Museum of Korean Contemporary History – the place to understand recent history including Japanese rule and the split with North Korea.